 The determination of unique seasonal and geographic trends of RSV activity in Florida has important implications for prescribing patterns for initiating prophylaxis to children at high risk for complications from RSV infection.
 The American Academy of Pediatrics currently recommends pre-approval for prophylactic treatment be made based on state surveillance data.

 Florida’s RSV season is longer than the rest of the nation and has distinct regional patterns.
-The RSV seasons shown here are based on activity thresholds provided by the Centers for Disease Control and Prevention.
-Currently, three of Florida's five regions are in RSV surveillance.
+The Florida Department of Health established regional RSV seasons based on activity thresholds provided by the Centers for Disease Control and Prevention.
+Currently, one of Florida’s five regions is in RSV season.

 To learn more about RSV in Florida, please visit FloridaHealth.gov/RSV.